Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 **Note** We dont need to format the directory in the Datanode

-Start the service like we have done in `Activity 2`, only change that we have to do is istead of using namenode in comamnd, we have to use datanode.
+Start the service like we have done in `Activity 2`, only change that we need to do is instead of using namenode in comamnd, we have to use datanode.

 > Refer to `Images/Activities/Activity 3/Activity 3c.png`